Test-Time Degradation Adaptation for Open-Set Image Restoration: Related Work

-\textbf{Diffusion-based Image Restoration} is a promising application of the diffusion model in low-level vision.
-In recent, some works have been proposed and could be categorized as either supervised-learning~\cite{diffir, diffll} or zero-shot methods~\cite{ddrm, ddnm, gdp}.
-The former is based on the idea of diffusion model and trains the task-specific ones through supervised learning, while the latter is devoted to explore the pretrained diffusion model to solve various tasks in a zero-shot way.
-Compared to the former, the latter is more universal but still suffers from the limitations described in~\cref{sec:introduction}.
-Different from them, this work introduces a all-in-one way of degradation modeling by exploiting the diffusion priors, and a temporal dynamic way of diffusion guidance by considering the varying diffusion priors.
+\textbf{Test-time adaptation} has shown to be effective at tackling distribution shifts between test and training data, by adapting the pre-trained model on test samples.
+In the past several years, it has gained increasing attentions and plentiful methods have been proposed.
+For example, \cite{tent, yang2024renata} updated the specific model parameters through the test samples by resorting to the unsupervised objectives.
+Similarly, \cite{wang2022continual, gan2023decorate} aimed to solve the continually changing distribution shifts along the test time.
+Moreover, \cite{niu2023towards, zhou2023ods} considered more challenging and practical adaptation settings such as single sample, label shifts, and mixed domain shifts.
+In addition, \cite{shin2022mm, lee2023tta} shifted their focuses on applications beyond image recognition, such as semantic segmentation and pose estimation.

-\textbf{All-in-one Image Restoration} is an emerging problem which has been attracted more and more attention~\cite{air, promptir, adms}.
-It aims to solve various tasks of image restoration in one model without degradation priors and task-specific designs. \citet{air} firstly studied this problem and proposed to extract the degradation representation from the unknowingly degraded images for assisting the restoration. \citet{promptir} encoded the degradation information into the prompts, which are then used to dynamically guide the restoration. \citet{adms} used a small number of independent parameters for unknown degradations, so that the parameters are partially and explicitly disentangled.
-Although remarkable progress has been achieved, they usually need to be trained on the dataset of target degradations.
-Different from them, this work utilizes the pretrained diffusion model as the prior, and solves the tasks in a zero-shot way.
+This work focuses on application of solving OIR through TTA methodologies.
+In brief, we incorporate PDM with an adapter which is updated for adapting to the test degraded image during the test phase.
+Besides, we also consider the challenging adaptation setting of single test sample.

-\textbf{Test-time Adaption} has shown to be effective at tackling distribution shifts between training and testing data, by adapting the pretrained model on test samples.
-In the past several years, it has gained increasing attention~\cite{stta, tent, bmtta} and many applications such as image classification, multi-modal segmentation, and pose estimation.
-Different from existing works, this work introduces a test-time degradation modeling into the pretrained diffusion model, for bridging the clean image generation and degraded image guidance.
-Thanks to the test-time adaption, our method could achieve image restoration in an all-in-one and zero-shot manner.
+\textbf{All-in-one Image Restoration} is an emerging issue which has been attracted more and more attentions.
+Specifically, it aims to address the unknown degradations within a predefined set through one model.
+For example, \cite{air} firstly studied this problem and proposed to automatically extract the degradation representation from the unknowingly degraded images for assisting their restoration. \cite{promptir} aimed to encode the degradation information into prompts which are then used to dynamically guide the restoration. \cite{jiang2023autodir} focused on using the generated text prompts to guide the latent diffusion model for restoring images with unknown degradations.
+Although remarkable progress has been achieved, they usually need to be trained on a predefined set of degradations, and recover images from the degradations that are unknown but within this set.
+In other words, they could only be applied to the close-set scenarios.